Nine (Blink-182 album): Critical reception

-Nine received generally positive reviews from music critics.
+Nine received mixed to positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 67 out of 100, indicating "generally favorable reviews" based on ten reviews.
 AllMusic contributor Neil Z. Yeung considered it one of Blink's "strongest late-era efforts," praising its "commitment to vulnerability and honesty."
 Nick Catucci of Rolling Stone found it to be an "excellent album," commending the trio's self-awareness and maturity.
 Spencer Kornhaber of The Atlantic described its sound as "high-grade [and] ultra-processed", albeit "very, very catchy."

 Many critics favorably compared Nine to the band's 2003 untitled effort.
 Ali Shutler of NME called it the "spiritual follow-up" to that LP, and said Nine showcases the band "back at their very best."
 Tom Shepherd at Kerrang! extolled the material's "rich personality", while Collin Goeman of Alternative Press dubbed it a "pop-punk record for the next generation."

 Exclaim!'s Adam Feibel wrote a more negative review of Nine, heavily criticizing the album's adolescent themes.
 "Hoppus can't decide if he's writing for the kids or as a kid, churning out corny, melodramatic musings ripped from a high-school diary."
 Grant Sharples of online magazine Consequence of Sound felt the LP was "weighed down by stereotypical lyrics and cloying choruses."
-Nathan Smith at Pitchfork considered it "surprising how well the new sound works," but also "half as fun as the band used to be."
+Nadine Smith at Pitchfork considered it "surprising how well the new sound works," but also "half as fun as the band used to be."
+Bobby Olivier from Spin critiqued it as a "largely insipid, punk-by-numbers [release]."

 Loudwire named it one of the 50 best rock albums of 2019.